 Luna Sea Solutions is committed to providing world-class STEM employment, including the ability to live and work in rural coastal communities.
 We have infrastructure (office, equipment, and research vessels) in Lunenburg and Freeport, Nova Scotia needed to support ocean research, services, and technology development.

 Greg is an oceanographer, professional engineer, and waterman with over 20 years experience including the most recent decade focused on assisting with development of the tidal energy industry in Nova Scotia.
 He has assisted with deployment and recovery operations for the large OpenHydro turbines in the Minas Passage, but his focus and passion is on community-scale tidal energy initiatives in the outer Bay of Fundy (Grand Passage and Petit Passage).
 Greg is also a founding director of SOAR, a not-for-profit organization working to advance applied ocean research needed for responsible and sustainable development of ocean industries working with rural coastal communities.

-Tristan Guest - Chief Technology Officer
+Tristan Guest - Chief Scientific Officer

 Dr. Tristan Guest is an oceanographer, data scientist, and programmer recently hired as the technical lead for Luna.